zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 Duration: 30 minutes

-This exercise walks you through containerizing an existing MERN application using Docker, pushing the image to an **Azure Container Registry**, then deploying the image to **Web App for Containers** directly from VS Code.
+This exercise walks you through containerizing the existing Best For You Organics Company MERN application using Docker, pushing the image to an **Azure Container Registry**, then deploying the image to **Web App for Containers** directly from VS Code.

 ### Task 1: Create an Azure Container Registry